 \subsection{Thermal dust polarized emission}

-If the GMF is coherent in a given region of the sky, dielectric prolate dust grains tend to align with their major axis perpendicular to the field lines in the region and rotate with their spin axis parallel to the field lines \citep[e.g.,][]{Mar2007, Fau2011}.
-As a consequence the thermal dust emission arising at sub-millimeter and millimeter wavelengths is expected to be linearly polarized perpendicularly to the GMF lines as sketched in Fig.~\ref{fig:sketchdustsyncpol}.
-In addition, the optical polarized emission of stars is expected to be parallel to the GMF lines as being due to anisotropic absorption in the plane of polarization.
+The thermal dust emission dominates the polarized signal above 80 GHz and is the most significant foreground of the CMB at those frequencies \citep[e.g.,][]{PlanckXXX2014}.
+If the GMF is coherent in a given region of the sky, dielectric aspherical dust grains tend to align with their major axis perpendicular to the field lines in the region and rotate with their spin axis parallel to the field lines \citep[e.g.,][]{Mar2007, Fau2011}.
+As a consequence, the thermal dust emission arising at sub-millimeter and millimeter wavelengths is expected to be linearly polarized perpendicular to the GMF lines, as sketched in Fig.~\ref{fig:sketchdustsyncpol}.
+Tracing the same dust, the optical polarized emission of stars is expected to be parallel to the GMF lines as this is due to anisotropic absorption in the plane of polarization.

-The most up-to-date polarization data of the Galactic thermal dust emission are those from the \textit{Planck} satellite at 353 GHz \citep{PlanckXXII2015}.
-The Planck Collaboration provided full-sky coverage maps in the three Stokes parameters representing linear polarization, namely $I$, $Q$ and $U$.
-These observables are projected quantities resulting from the integration of all infinitesimal contributions along the line-of-sight of the thermal dust emission in intensity and polarization.
-To model the diffuse emission from thermal dust, we adopt a parameterization close to the one of \cite{Fau2011}, which has been subsequently used by \cite{Jaff2013} and \cite{PlanckXLII2016} and that, to the best of our knowledge, is also implemented in the \texttt{hammurabi} code \citep{Wae2009}.
-However, because the form of the misalignment term introduced in \cite{Fau2011} was not physically motivated, we decided to base our implementation on a more physically motivated modeling of the emission introduced by \cite{Lee1985} and recently reviewed in the Appendix B of \cite{PlanckXX2015}.
-The misalignment term is now fixed to a constant value.
-This value reflects the average degree of alignment of a population of dust grains according to the direction specified by the GMF lines.
-We also make the assumption that the dust emission comes from a single population of dust grains heated at the same temperature from the interstellar radiation field.
-Relying on this assumption we can impose a constant emissivity, a spatially constant intrinsic degree of polarization, and a spatially constant degree of misalignment of the dust grains with respect to the GMF lines.
+To model the diffuse thermal emission from optically thin Galactic dust, we adopted a parameterization close to that of \cite{Fau2011}, but which follows the physically motivated modeling of the emission introduced by \cite{Lee1985} and reviewed by \cite{Pel2020}.
+We assume that the dust emission comes from a single population of dust grains heated at the same temperature from the interstellar radiation field, which implies a constant dust emissivity and a spatially constant intrinsic degree of polarization.
+We make the additional assumption that the degree of misalignment of the dust grains with respect to the GMF lines is spatially uniform. \\

 Specifically, we model the intensity and the linear polarization Stokes parameters as \begin{small}